Rbitah/mailserver/README.md

 # Haraka Mail Server for tiyenitickets.site

 ## Features
+- Web interface for email management
+- SMTP server for sending/receiving emails
+- User authentication and email folders
-- Accepts mail for `tiyenitickets.site`
+- Database storage for emails and users

+## Port Configuration
+- Web Interface: Runs on port 10000 (or PORT environment variable on Render)
-- Listens on port `2525` for compatibility with Render
+- SMTP Server: Fixed on port 2525 (standard SMTP submission port)
-- Simple plugin setup
-- Send/receive emails with Gmail and other providers

 ## Deploy to Render